The Public Relations BlogDigital PRDigital-FirstEnter the Money Web (2016–Present)

 Types of Algorithm Graphs

-Search engines, social networks, and online services with large user bases all have a wealth of data to design and optimise the user experience.
+Search engines, social networks, and online services typically have a wealth of user data to optimise the user experience.

-• Prescriptive Graph.
-The media company can push content into your feed to manipulate your overall emotional experience of using the platform.
+• Prescriptive graph.
+The media company can push content into your feed to manipulate your overall emotional experience when using the platform.

 The media company can leverage these graphs using two main approaches: